-Impaired waters monitoring is performed annually at the facility as listed in Section 4.6.3 of this SWPPP.
-The TA-03-38 CS discharges to Sandia Canyon.
+Stormwater from the TA-03-22 PSP discharges to Sandia Canyon.
 Certain stream reaches within Sandia Canyon have been identified as impaired waters by the NMED Surface Water Quality Bureau (SWQB).
-According to the 2014-2016 State of NM Clean Water Act 303b/305b Integrated Report and Final List of Assessed Surface Waters, pollutants causing the impairment are listed as: Gross Alpha, adjusted; Aluminum, PCB in water column; Copper, and Thallium, dissolved.
+According to the 2014-2016 State of NM Clean Water Act 303b/305b Integrated Report and Final List of Assessed Surface Waters, pollutants causing the impairment are listed as: Gross Alpha, Aluminum, PCB (Aroclors), Copper, and Thallium.
 Primary potential pollutant sources have been identified as post development erosion/sedimentation and urban runoff (NMED 2014).
+EPA has not yet approved or established TMDLs for Sandia Canyon.